element-market/element-js-sdk/README.md

 To get started, first request an API key [here](https://docs.element.market/developer/public-api).

-Then, create a new ElementJS client, using your [ethers](https://docs.ethers.io/v5) web3Provider or singer:
+Then, create a new ElementJS client, using your [ethers](https://docs.ethers.io/v5) web3Provider or signer:

 ```JavaScript
 import { ElementSDK, Network } from 'element-js-sdk'